MagnaCapax/mcxTemplate/README.md

   `/root/.ssh/authorized_keys`.
 - `--post-config=<uri>` – Fetch and execute a post-configuration script after the template finishes its built-in tasks.

+The script only requires root once it begins executing tasks; informational actions like `--help` can be run without elevated privileges.

 Example usage from mcxRescue: